canonical/sdkcraft/docs/explanation/connections.rst

 - **Slot definition**:
-  An interface has one or many slots, exposed at run-time via the :samp:`agent` SDK.
+  An interface has one or many slots, exposed at run-time via the :samp:`host` SDK.

   Each slot has a set of rules that determine whether an SDK which uses the interface can be installed